idma88/vtmpanel/README.md

 4) Edit the database table called users and add / edit as required.

+5) Edit the /auth/connection.php (Starts Line 3) and /auth/submit.php (Starts Line 31) and enter your MySQL information.

 # FAQ

 1) How do I approve a job?